Knights Musician Grant Recipients

 (2025) Yaira Matyakubova - in support of A Journey Through Silence and Noise, a multidisciplinary performance merging music, sculpture, and abstract film to reflect on the profound forces that shape human lives across generations.
 The project explores the weight of inherited experience and the quiet power of transformation.
 Sculptures from the Susan Clinard Sculpture Studio, alongside musicians from The Knights performing a string quartet by composer Luis Prado, will set the stage for an interactive experience where silence, sound, and memory intertwine.

 (2024) Caitlin Sullivan - in support of Play Out!, an interactive family concert that invites young people and the adults in their lives to explore music as a representation of their emotions.
-Play Out! will feature a diverse program of chamber music by composers including Sufjan Stevens (arr.
+Play Out! featured a diverse program of chamber music by composers including Sufjan Stevens (arr.
 Michael P. Atkinson), Felix Mendelssohn, Jessie Montgomery, and Thomas Tallis; alongside performances of original poetry by Jennifer Wynn and video art projections by Jorge Carvajal.

 (2023) Karen Ouzounian - in support of In My Grandmother’s Kitchen, an exploration of Armenian history and musical traditions featuring the recording of a new chamber work composed by Ouzounian, a workshop on Armenian and Middle Eastern music, and the creation of stop-motion animation films by Lembit Beecher on related themes.